davecthomas/ghstats/README.md

 # ghstats

-Grab statistics from GitHub for a set of repos for a given organization and save them to csv.
+Grab statistics from GitHub for a set of repos for a given organization and save them to csv and Snowflake, if configured.

 ## Overview